Gozan Explorer Packages

 Your Guide(s)

-Your lead guide has over 10 years of experience and is bi-lingual in English and Japanese.
-He has CAA Ops 1, Wilderness First Responder & Search and Rescue certifications.
+Your lead guide, Ben, has over 10 years of experience in the area and is bilingual in English and Japanese.
+He holds certifications in CAA Ops 1, Wilderness First Responder, and Search and Rescue.
+He is frequently accompanied by his tailguide and co-owner, Ruka, who is proficient in first aid, avalanche safety, and ski recovery.

 Lodging